-As a parent, we only want the best for our children – from their milk to their clothes and even toys.
-This is why we give them high-quality toys that could help them in their learning and development.
-Sometimes, we also buy them toys that could simply give them joy and entertainment.
-However, as you may already know, not all toys are safe for children.
-In fact, some are even lethal.
+As a parent, we only want the best for our children – from their food to their clothes and even their toys.
+This is why we give them high-quality toys that could help them in their learning and development, or in my case, are similar to the cool toys I had in the 90s.

 Over the years, a lot of toys have been recalled due to their poor design and/or functionality.
-These are toys that were already sitting on the shelves and waiting for a kid or parent to pick them up.
-Some of them were inappropriate, made in bad taste, could hurt children, and in some cases, led them to die.
-There were even toys that were radioactive and able to produce harmful substances.
+Some of them were inappropriate, made in bad taste, could hurt children, and in some cases, led to serious injury and even death.
+There were even toys that were radioactive and toxic.

-In this article, let’s try to find out as many of the crazy children’s toys that got banned and recalled.
+In this article, I’m going to try to list as many of the crazy children’s toys that got banned and recalled over the years.

 Recalled Science-based and Educational Children’s Toys